kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 Take your time to examine the results page.
 An area of particular importance is the *Alignments* section.
 Note that the search has produced multiple alignments, each to different biological samples of *Carica papaya*.
+You are looking for alignments where as much of the query sequence is aligned as possible.
 Also note how high the matching scores (for "positives") are: 98-99%.
 We have thus used a BLAST search to find the transgenic protein that has been inserted into the genome of specific strains of papaya.
 You could now use the same approximate method to search for known transgenic genes in other genetically modified organisms.

 ***